The laws of the City of Hayward are codified in its City Charter and Municipal Code, which is comprised of ordinances passed by the City Council.

 Traffic codes are regulations governing parking and traffic movement.
 The California Vehicle Code as adopted by the State legislature, is the statewide source for traffic regulations.

-The Hayward Traffic Code, Hayward Traffic Regulations and the FY 2017 Fine and Bail Schedule (Adopted) and FY 2016 Fine and Bail Schedule (Adopted), adopted by the Hayward City Council, expand on the State code about issues within the city limits.
+The Hayward Traffic Code, Hayward Traffic Regulations and the FY 2017 Fine and Bail Schedule (Adopted) and FY 2018 Fine and Bail Schedule (Proposed), adopted by the Hayward City Council, expand on the State code about issues within the city limits.

 To contact the Traffic Division of the Hayward Superior Court regarding an issued citation, please call: 510.690.2701